-Our product liability lawyer team recognizes the responsibility of the manufacturers, wholesalers, distributors and vendors for damages caused by dangerous or defective products.
+Our New York product liability lawyers recognize the responsibility of the manufacturers, wholesalers, distributors and vendors for damages caused by dangerous or defective products.
 Responsibility for a defect that causes injury lies with the product’s entire distribution chain, including the manufacturer, maker of component parts, wholesaler and the retail store.

 Douglas & London has years of experience dealing with products liability cases, from air bags and table saws to fences and cigarettes, in New York and nationwide.
 Our focus in these types of cases is three-fold: